j12345600/IS_RSA_Encrypt_Decrypt/README.md

 # IS_RSA_Encrypt_Decrypt
 Imformation Security Homework
-Implementation RSA encryption and decryption in C++
+Implementation of RSA encryption and decryption in C++